 Preparing for landing: The distribution stage

-The next stop is a step-down transformer substation.
-Here is where electricity is stepped down to approximately 44,000 volts.
-This power then goes directly to large industrial customers or supplies distribution substations.
-For electricity that continues on to distribution substations, it is stepped down to below 44,000 volts.
-From there, it runs through distribution lines to reach residential, commercial, and small and medium industrial customers.
+Electricity from transmission towers arrives at a step-down transformer substation, where it is reduced to approximately 44,000 volts.
+This power then goes directly to large industrial customers or forwarded to distribution substations.
+For electricity that continues on to distribution substations, it is further stepped down to below 44,000 volts.
+From there, it runs through distribution lines, serving approximately 364,000 residential, commercial, and small and medium industrial customers.

 The end of the journey: your home or business